devgaganin/Save-Restricted-Content-Bot-V2/README.md

 **6. Fixed Button Issues**
    - **Fixed broken button functionality**: There were issues where the bot’s buttons were not responding or clicking properly.
 This has been resolved, and now the buttons will work as expected.
    - **What’s fixed**: Buttons for commands like `/start`, `/help`, `/cancel`, and others should now work smoothly.
+**7. Added ytdlp back in this version:**
+   - You can use command /dl or /adl for enabling this fill up ytdlp vars i.e. YT_COOKIES and INSTA_COOKIES

 ### 🛠 Important Changes and Notes